tiltowait/Tzimisce/docs/README.md

 If the macro already exists, invoking this command will overwrite it.
 In this case, the previously stored comment will be retained unless a new one is supplied.

-To use a macro, simply type `!m <macro-name>`.
+To use a macro, simply type `/mm syntax: <macro-name>`.
 Macros support all the standard roll options (compact mode, Willpower, botch upgrades).

 !> **Note:** Saving a macro does not roll the macro!